pedrosbmartins/downtoearth/README.md

 ## Usage

-To start exploring, simply go to the [official **downtoearth** page](https://pedrosbmartins.github.io/downtoearth) and select one of the pre-built visualizations in the dropdown.
+To start exploring, go to the [official **downtoearth** page](https://pedrosbmartins.github.io/downtoearth) and select one of the pre-built visualizations in the dropdown.

 By default, the map is centered on a random city.
 If you wish, you may click the icon in the top-right corner to use your current location.
 Otherwise, manually navigate the map and click anywhere to re-center the visualization.